aniketkotal/aniketkotal/README.md

   />

   ## About me - Just a student who enjoys coding from heart~
-  I'm just a student, currently studying Computer Science at
+  I'm a student currently, studying Computer Science at
   <a href="https://www.paruluniversity.ac.in/">Parul University</a>.
 I'm
   learning to be a Full Stack WebDev.
+All the languages and tools above.
 Learning TypeScript currently.
 I usually code for hours, play games on
   <a href="https://steamcommunity.com/id/mightykillrr/">Steam</a>.
 Some of my
   fav games would be CS:GO, Minecraft, and GTA V. I also love listening to music